omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 > Let's think step by step.

 <br>
-The model first generates a reasoning trace $z$, then re-prompts with the trace to obtain the final answer.
+The model first generates a reasoning trace $$z$$, then re-prompts with the trace to obtain the final answer.
 This “double prompting” works astonishingly well for huge models like PaLM 540 B, but smaller ones barely benefit.
 Temperature sampling sometimes rescues a poor reasoning path—an accidental discovery that stochastic decoding performs a kind of search over possible thoughts.
 This can be interpreted as evidence that **reasoning = search** in text space.
 Temperature controls exploration breadth, letting the model stumble into valid logical sequences.
 Thus, even without curated exemplars, reasoning can be elicited linguistically if the model is large enough to internalize the pattern.

 ### What explicit reasoning taught us
 From Scratchpads to Auto-CoT, a pattern emerges.